Get in touch

 Cockroach saliva is also responsible for spreading a range of diseases.
 Similar to droppings, saliva can harbor pathogens accumulated from eating contaminated items.

 You can catch a disease from a cockroach in a range of different ways.
-However, for the most part, cockroach diseases are caught by coming into contact with items that a cockroach has contaminated.
+But for the most part, cockroach diseases are caught by coming into contact with items that a cockroach has contaminated.

-If the air supply is contaminated with proteins from cockroach feces, vomit or shed skin and this is inhaled by people suffering from asthma, an attack can be triggered.
+If the air supply is contaminated with proteins from cockroach feces, vomit or shed skin, and this is inhaled by people suffering from asthma, an attack can be triggered.

 You can prevent diseases spread by cockroaches by: